Articles

 Notion offers transparent, tiered pricing:

-• Free Plan: $0 for individuals and small teams.
+- Free Plan: $0.
+Designed for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.

-• Plus Plan: $8/user/month (annual billing).
+- Plus Plan: $8/user/month (annual billing).
 Includes unlimited block storage for teams, file uploads up to 5GB, and 30-day version history.
-Suitable for most SMBs and franchise operations.
+Suitable for most SMBs and growing franchises.

-• Business Plan: $15/user/month (annual billing).
-Adds SAML SSO, private teamspaces, and 90-day version history for larger or security-focused teams.
+- Business Plan: $15/user/month (annual billing).
+Adds SAML SSO, private teamspaces, and 90-day version history for enhanced security and collaboration.

-• Enterprise Plan: Custom pricing.
-Includes SCIM, advanced security, and dedicated account management for complex or multi-location franchises.
+- Enterprise Plan: Custom pricing.
+Includes SCIM, advanced security, and dedicated account management for large or complex organizations.

-For a franchises business with 50 employees, expect approximately $400/month on the Plus plan, making Notion a cost-effective option for knowledge management at scale.
+For a franchises business with 50 employees, expect approximately $400/month on the Plus plan, with additional features available at higher tiers.
+Notion’s pricing is affordable for most SMBs and franchises, with a free tier for entry-level use.

 Pros of Notion: